Sarah Marinda Bates Pratt: Early life and marriage

-Sarah Marinda Bates lived in Henderson, New York from the time of her birth in 1817 until October 1836.
-While she was there, her family encountered Mormon missionaries and in the summer of 1835, she and several siblings were baptized into the faith.
-She also fell in love with one of the missionaries, Orson Pratt, who after continuing to preach in other areas returned to seek Sarah's hand in marriage.
+Sarah Marinda Bates lived in Henderson, New York, from the time of her birth in 1817 until October 1836.
+While she was there, her family encountered Mormon missionaries, and in the summer of 1835 she and several siblings were baptized into the faith.
+She also fell in love with one of the missionaries, Orson Pratt, who, after leaving to preach in other areas, returned to seek Sarah's hand in marriage.
 They were wed July 4, 1836, and Orson returned to his missionary travels after a three-day honeymoon.
 Sarah stayed with her family with only periodic visits from her husband until the couple moved in October to an apartment in Kirtland, Ohio.

 Children and migration

-The Pratts' stay in Kirtland would be short-lived.
+The Pratts' stay in Kirtland was short.
 Amidst the economic difficulties of 1837 and the failure of the Kirtland Safety Society, Sarah gave birth to their first son Orson Jr. With few financial prospects in Kirtland, the family moved back to Henderson as soon as the infant was capable of the journey, and several months later relocated to New York City.
-In July 1838, Orson Pratt was called to gather with a number of other church elders at Far West, Missouri to prepare for another mission.
+In July 1838, Orson Pratt was called to gather with a number of other church elders at Far West, Missouri, to prepare for another mission.

 The move to Missouri was difficult due to Sarah's pregnancy with their second child.
-They reached St. Louis and their daughter Lydia was born on December 17, 1838.
+They reached St. Louis, and their daughter Lydia was born on December 17, 1838.
 Violence in Missouri led to the expulsion of the Mormons from that state, and the Pratts were forced to flee to the upriver settlements on the Mississippi.
 They eventually found a "shanty" in nascent Nauvoo, Illinois.
 There, baby Lydia fell ill with one of the epidemics that ravaged the swamplands and died in August 1839.
 Orson left eleven days later to serve a mission to Europe.

-With her husband in Europe, Sarah had to provide for her family and she did so by taking in sewing.
-She was hired by Joseph Smith's family to do some sewing and Joseph referred her to John C. Bennett, a recent convert to Mormonism who had quickly become a close associate of Smith.
+With her husband in Europe, Sarah had to provide for her family, and she did so by taking in sewing.
+She was hired by Joseph Smith's family to do some sewing, and Joseph referred her to John C. Bennett, a recent convert to Mormonism who had quickly become a close associate of Smith.